 To be confirmed Follow-up discussion on footpath recommendations.
 Paths that have Cycle ban signs to be reviewed.
 Consider additional signage to countryside paths and open space within the parish of Newbury or immediately adjacent to it.
-Property of the Essex Wynter Trust at Argyle Road, Newbury.
 Presentation: WBC about the licencing issues around the Draft Hackney Carriage and Private Hire Licensing Policy 2022-2027, and also ways to encourage green business opportunities.
 Presentation: WBC Enforcement on the requirements that need to be met for the issuing of Section 215's.
 June/September/December/March (Quarterly) Updates on Section 215 of the Town and Country Planning Acts.
-Each November Review of KPI's for Planning and Highways Committee Send Budget and Strategy proposals to RFO 2023 To respond to the Local Area Plan consultation 20 February 2023- Extra meeting To respond to the Town Centre CAA consultation A presentation on Licensing Law to all members of the Council Highways office to present on the updated GIS system in use by WBDC 13 March 2023 Positioning of 5G Masts- Vodafone presentation
+Each November Review of KPI's for Planning and Highways Committee Send Budget and Strategy proposals to RFO 2023 A presentation on Licensing Law to all members of the Council Highways office to present on the updated GIS system in use by WBDC 27 March 2023 Positioning of 5G Masts- Vodafone presentation